Train

 • EIM strongly underlines that it is absolutely essential to maintain the suggested two-layer governance structure as suggested by the EC, i.e. the ENIM and the NC so that the objectives of the EC proposal can be achieved.

-• EIM produced several analyses, sent amendments to MEPs and answered public consultation of the EC.
+• EIM produced several analyses, sent amendments to policymakers and answered public consultations of the EC.

-• EIM will continue to closely follow the legislative process, inform and consult its members and its experts.
+• EIM will continue to closely follow the legislative process, ensuring regular updates and consultations with its members and experts.

 Different charts on the legislative background (e.g. blocks, timeline, process, …)